belsrc/notebook/functional/Functional Programming.md

 ## Reversed Compose: Pipe

 Pipe is functionally the same as `compose`.
 The only difference is where `compose` is right-to-left, `pipe` is left-to-right.
-This makes it easier for some to reason about the flow.
+This makes it easier for some to read as its their normal (language) the flow.

 ```js
 const pipe = (g, f) => (x) => f(g(x));